dev1joe/product-management-api/README.md

 ## Cross-Site Resources Sharing (CORS) best practices
 - only enable CORS when necessary to minimize security risks
-- use specific origin whitelists rather than allowing access from all domains
+- use specific origin allowlists rather than allowing access from all domains
 - limit the methods and headers allowed in CORS requests to reduce potential vulnerabilities

 ## customer's secure connection